ChloeL-E/msp2/README.md

             1. The site has been extensively tested on different screen sizes and browsers.
 Any bugs identified have been fixed.

         * As a site administrator, I want to be able to add new features to the game in the future so that I can continue to develop and improve the site.
-            1. There have already been ideas laid out within this file to futhre develop the site.
-For example, a scoreboard would be added to the game so that players can easily remember their score and try to beat their own score or that of their friends/family.
+            1. There are opportunities to futher develop the site.
+For example, a scoreboard could be added to the game so that players can easily remember their score and try to beat their own score or that of their friends/family.
 Also to add different levels of play e.g. beginner, intermediate and advanced levels to make the game more adaptable depending on the user or age of user.
             2. The site has been deployed and is accesible via github respository.
 - - -